KASAKBATRA/Slooze-Challenge/README.md

-# 🧾 Slooze Take Home Challenge — Data Science & Analytics
+# 🧾 Slooze Take Home Challenge - Data Science & Analytics

 ### Inventory, Purchase & Sales Analysis for Business Optimization

 ---
-# Slooze Take Home Challenge — Detailed README
+# Slooze Take Home Challenge

 This README explains where files live, how the notebooks are organized, and step-by-step instructions to run the analysis locally on Windows (PowerShell).
 It is written so a reviewer can reproduce results quickly.